wenkokke/side-effects-in-english/README.md

 semantic language.
 That means that we now have the ability to parse strings to valid Haskell functions.

-First, let's set up a small language to represent our semantic
+First, let's set up a small language to represent our world, which in this case is mostly made up of Bob and Tim:
-expressions:

 ~~~ {.haskell}
 data Entity = Tim -- ^ Tim is a carpenter and an introvert, likes